Rashaali84/MyNodeJsTut/README.md

 EventEmitter provides multiple properties like on and emit. on property is used to bind a function with the event and emit is used to fire an event.

+### How to parse command line arguments `argv` (short for 'argument values'). source link--> https://nodejs.org/en/knowledge/command-line/how-to-parse-command-line-arguments/

+Node.js exposes this array for every running process in the form of `process.argv` - let's take a look at an example.
+Make a file called argv.js and add this line:

+`console.log(process.argv);` // save this in args.js file

+now write in command line

+`$ node argv.js one two three four five
+[ 'node',
+  '/home/avian/argvdemo/argv.js',
+  'one',
+  'two',
+  'three',
+  'four',
+  'five' ]`

+you'll want to skip the first two.
+Now try this in argv.js: --- >check this file argv.js in repo

+`var myArgs = process.argv.slice(2);
+console.log('myArgs: ', myArgs);`